-MockServer publishes IDE extensions so you can start, stop, and open the MockServer Dashboard without leaving your editor.
+MockServer publishes IDE extensions so you can manage MockServer, author expectations with full schema validation, and view the live Dashboard without leaving your editor.
 Two extensions are available:

 IDE Extension Registry